Jungle Flyfishing Gear Guide

 • Flies— My optional packages are great!
 If bringing your own consider the following:

-• 10-12 Peacock/Dorado flies depending on how many days fishing.
-2-3 per day minimum.
+• 10-15 Peacock/Dorado flies depending on how many days fishing.
+2-3 per day.
 Piraña’s can munch through a lot of flies in some area’s and you want a good combo of light and dark options

-• 2-3 Poppers, I use NYAPs for Peacocks and Sliders for Dorado
+• 2-3 Poppers for Peacocks or 4-8 mice/sliders for Golden Dorado

 • 3-5 small streamers (Pacu, Sardinata, Matrinxa, Bicuda)